-Eligibility: The scheme is for any type of 'blue-sky' or applied research.
-At the time of application, applicants cannot have been a principal investigator on an AHRC funded project.4 They must have either a contract of employment with their research organisation in place for the duration of the award, or an assurance from the submitting institution that, if the proposal is successful, a contract of employment will be given or extended that covers the period of the award plus an additional 3-6 months.
+Eligibility: Applications is for any type of 'blue-sky' or applied research.
+At the time of application, applicant PIs must have either a contract of employment with their research organisation in place for the duration of the award, or an assurance from the submitting institution that, if the proposal is successful, a contract of employment will be given that covers the period of the award plus an additional 3-6 months.
+This scheme in particular lends itself to un-established researchers to apply as co-investigator or postdoctoral research associate.